planetabhi/figma-variables/README.md

     └── utils.js
 ```

 By adopting this battle-tested, structured approach, we not only achieve consistency but also enhance collaboration, scalability, and flexibility.
-We empower our teams to build better and faster.
+We empower our teams to build better user interfaces, faster.

 ---